-In this space, you will find some social projects that inspiring people we have either had the opportunity to meet and/or participate in any way during our travels created.
+In this space, you will find some social projects around the world that inspiring people we have either had the opportunity to meet and/or participate in any way during our travels created.

 If you also would like to leave a positive impact wherever you go and are looking for further information about these projects, do get in touch with them directly by clicking on the links, or write us a message.